 6. Pick the times that work the best for you.

 Start with your why.
 Why are you delivering for Doordash?
 Is it because you can set your own hours?
 Are you a student working around class schedules, or a parent working this as a side hustle around your kid's activities?

 Keep your reasons in perspective.
 If you choose to be a self-employed independent contractor because you can set your own schedule, but you feel forced to work different times by what others think are the best hours, are you defeating your purpose for Dashing in the first place?

-Your best times to deliver are going to be different as a full-time gig worker than if you're doing this as a side hustle to make more money.
+Your best times to deliver are going to be different as a full-time gig worker than if you're doing this as a side hustle to make more money on Doordash.

 While it's valuable to find the times where you can make the most money possible for the time you put into it, don't sacrifice the things that are most important in order to do it.